What does Baldwin mean?

-Baldwin \b(a)-ld-win, bal-dwin\ as a boy's name is of Old French and Old German origin, and the meaning of Baldwin is "bold, brave friend".
+Baldwin [bald-win] as a boys' name is of Old French and Old German origin, and the meaning of Baldwin is "bold, brave friend".
 Adopted by the Normans and introduced by them to Britain.
 In the Middle Ages, it was rather common, and gave rise to a surname.
-It was borne by Norman crusader Baldwin of Boulogne, who was elected first king of Jerusalem in 1100.
+It was borne by Norman Crusader Baldwin of Boulogne, who was elected first king of Jerusalem in 1100.
 It continued to be used by some families in England into the 17th century, but in modern times it usually represents a transferred use of the surname rather than a direct revival of the Norman given name.
 Baudoin is a royal name in Belgium.
-Baldovino is the Italian form.
 Author James Baldwin.

-Baldwin is not a popular first name for men but a very popular surname or last name for all people (#338 out of 88799).
-(1990 U.S. Census)
+Baldwin is an uncommonly occurring first name for males but a very prominent last name for both adults and children (#361 out of 150436, Top 1%).
+(2000 U.S. Census)

 Baldwin reached its top rank of #1768 in the U.S. in the 1880s, but is not listed currently.
 (Top 2000 Names, 2015)